How to garden organically

 I confess, I didn’t factor in Salmonella, though there’s something I’ve also thought about, what if cow, or human dung(well, the gases generated) were used as an alternative fuel for cars?

-4. by ukiahhaiku, on September 3 2008 @ 5:15 am
+September 3, 2008 at 5:15 am

 Human waste can be …